 - Lеg ulсеrѕ that are slow to heal (typically on the inside of the ankle)

 - Spider veins

 - Tightness іn the calves

 If you’ve been struggling with any of the symptoms above, it’s time to see a Long Island vein doctor to determine whether or not they’re due to chronic venous insufficiency.
 Only a highly-trained, experienced vein specialist can give you the accurate diagnosis and venous insufficiency treatment you need.

-Star Veins Center for Veins & Aesthetics provides the latest vein disease(opens in a new tab) treatment in Bay Shore, New York.
-It is our ongoing mission to help each and every one of our patients receive the treatment they need to feel great about their legs and live without pain and discomfort.
-Request an appointment online today, or call us at 516-606-7811!
+Star Veins Center for Veins & Aesthetics provides the latest (opens in a new tab) treatment in Bay Shore, New York.
+It is our ongoing mission to help each and every one of our patients receive the treatment they need to feel great about their legs and live without pain and discomfort. online today, or call us at 516-606-7811!